blawson69/LootGenerator/README.md

 *Optional*.
 By default, the dialog sent to chat will simply show the list of loot items found.
 If you wish to indicate the name of the player who discovered the loot, use `--recip:` plus the character's name to display the name of the recipient before the list of loot items.

 #### --incl
 *Optional.* Often you will want to include a special item in the list of items found.
-This could be a special quest item, a mysterious note, etc. For example, using `--incl:Birthday Cake` will add "Birthday Cake" to the loot found.
+This could be a special quest item, a mysterious note, etc. For example, using `--incl:Cake of Surprise` will add "Cake of Surprise" to the loot found.
 If you want your special item to have emphasis, you may surround the text with asterisks.
-Sending `--incl:*Birthday Cake*` becomes "*Birthday Cake*" in the output.
+Sending `--incl:*Cake of Surprise*` becomes "*Cake of Surprise*" in the output.

+If you wish to pass more than one item, you may separate items with a comma.
+Note that if you wish to use emphasis on these items you will need *each individual item* enclosed in asterisks.
+For example, use `--incl:Cake of Surprise,Birthday Present` or `--incl:*Cake of Surprise*,*Birthday Present*`.

 #### --mod
 *Optional.* This command is used to override the [defaults](#--config) for showing the Gems, Art, Mundane Item, and Magic Item categories, allowing you to fine tune or customize the loot generated.
 To eliminate a category, send "no-" and the category of item you wish to skip.
 Sending `--mod:no-gems` will prevent Loot Generator from generating gems.
 If your default is not to show Art items, for instance, you can send `--mod:show-art` to make the script generate art objects for the loot.